Turner Broadcasting tower: Dismantling

 The tower was disassembled in late 2010, with analog WPCH-TV 17 having been discontinued by, and tenants WNNX FM 100.5 and WWWQ FM 99.7 moving their auxiliary/backup facilities elsewhere.
 The lease apparently was on the condition that the tower be removed when it would no longer be used for broadcasting, a condition which was finally triggered by the mandated shutdown of analog TV law in June 2009.
 The digital TV transmission for WPCH-TV 20 (17.1) is now from the North Druid Hills site, along with several other local FM and TV stations, including WWWQ FM 99.7.
 WNNX FM 100.5 is now back at the Westin Peachtree Plaza Hotel, where it was first located after being moved-in from Alabama as WWWQ FM 100.5, before briefly moving to the Turner tower and back again.

-The Turner Broadcasting tower remains the tallest tower of any type to ever be demolished and the tallest freestanding structure to ever be voluntarily removed in the USA.
+The Turner Broadcasting tower remains one of the tallest towers of any type to be demolished and the tallest freestanding structure to ever be voluntarily removed in the USA.